madebykind/madebykind-v3/content/work/papyrus-brand.md

   We started with the foundations.
 A new strapline, brand vision, manifesto and values, built to reflect the organisation Papyrus had become and to anchor everything that followed.
 From there, we developed a tone of voice framework that gives the Papyrus team real tools, not just principles.
 That meant content hierarchies that show how to structure information for different audiences, clear do’s and don’ts, and specific guidance on navigating the particular sensitivities of suicide and mental health language.
 The wrong word in this context can cause serious harm.
 Getting the language right matters enormously.

-  The framework serves five distinct audiences: young people in crisis, people worried about someone, parents and carers, professionals, and supporters.
-Each group needs something different from Papyrus, and the tone of voice system needed to be flexible enough to meet all four while remaining unmistakably the same brand.
+  The framework served five distinct audiences: young people in crisis, people worried about someone, parents and carers, professionals, and supporters.
+Each group needs something different from Papyrus, and the tone of voice system needed to be flexible enough to meet all five while remaining unmistakably the same brand.
 Extensive guidance was crafted to equip the Papyrus communications team to deliver this confidently in their day-to-day work, across every channel and context.

   </div>
 </div>